Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group

-It is worth noting that $C_2$ depends on the radius of support of $ \psi $, in addition to $ K $, however, $ C_2 $ is about to vanish as we take the limit. $ C_1 $, which survives the limit, depends on $ K $ only, as noted above.
+It is worth noting that $C_2$ depends on the radius of support of $ \psi $ (in addition to $ K $).
+This would be problematic were it not for the fact that it is the coefficient of $m^{-\alpha/2}$, and so the term involving $C_2$ will vanish when $m\to \infty$.
+In contrast, the constant $ C_1 $ (which survives the limit) depends on $ K $ only (as already noted).

 Multiplying \eqref{eq:firstcomp} by $\xi$ and integrating, we find